mcespedesWK/PythonSamples/README.md

         virtualenv <nombre>

-        – [x] For Linux and Windows it´s the same command
+    - [x] For Linux and Windows it´s the same comman

   - Activar el entorno virtual